Cold Gas and Star Formation in the Phoenix Cluster with JWST: Observations

 \subsection{Data Reduction}

 Here, we provide a brief overview of the general steps taken in the data reduction, cleaning, and correction processes.
 For full details on these procedures, see R25.
 We use the STScI pipeline version 1.12.3 and CRDS context \texttt{jwst\_1140.pmap} to reduce the MIRI/MRS data.
 We use a few non-standard settings, including more aggressive cosmic ray flagging (lowering the jump rejection threshold to 3.5$\sigma$ and enabling cosmic ray shower flagging\footnote{\href{https://jwst-pipeline.readthedocs.io/en/stable/jwst/jump/description.html\#large-events-snowballs-and-showers}{JWST pipeline cosmic ray snowball/shower information}}), 2D residual fringe correction (removing fixed-frequency modulations in the spectrum caused by standing waves\footnote{\href{https://jwst-pipeline.readthedocs.io/en/latest/jwst/residual\_fringe/main.html\#fringe-background-information}{JWST Pipeline fringing information}}), and 2D pixel-by-pixel background subtraction\footnote{\href{https://jwst-pipeline.readthedocs.io/en/latest/jwst/background\_subtraction/main.html\#spectroscopic-modes}{JWST pipeline background subtraction information}}.
 We also perform a few additional data cleaning procedures.
 We remove hot/warm pixels by flagging outliers in the background exposures and masking them in both the background and science frames, following \citet{2023Natur.618..708S}.
 The thresholds for flagging outliers were chosen by hand for each channel and tried to keep a balance between keeping as much data as possible and making sure to exclude obviously bad pixels.
 The (low, high) threshold pixel values for channels 1 \& 2, 3, and 4, after subtracting the median, were $(-0.14,+0.13)$, $(-0.16,+0.10)$, and $(-0.16,+0.27)$, respectively.
 We also remove stripe artifacts caused by cosmic ray hits, also following \citet{2023Natur.618..708S}.
 Additionally, we rescale the data to account for the loss in sensitivity over time of MIRI.
+This effect has been accounted for in the 1.12.3 version of the STSci pipeline, but we have found that the corrected fluxes still underpredict independently measured infrared fluxes from WISE.
+We therefore take the wavlenegth-dependent correction vector from the STSci pipeline and rescale it until the data match the observed WISE fluxes within 1$\sigma$.
 We also replace the pipeline-produced errors with our own estimates of the pixel-by-pixel scatter by measuring the RMS variation between the data and a subic spline fit with a spacing of 7 pixels between knots (masking emission lines).